IOS 6: Music

 The Music app was redesigned for iPhone and iPod Touch users.
-The interface was now completely white, while the Now Playing UI was now equipped with motion sentitive scrubber bars similar to the iPod Nano 7th generation.
+The interface was now completely white, while the Now Playing UI was now equipped with motion sensitive scrubber bars similar to the iPod Nano 7th generation.

-Removed functionality
+YouTube

-The YouTube app, which had been a default app on iOS developed by Apple, was removed.
+The YouTube app, which had been a default app on iOS since its release, was removed.
 Apple told The Verge that the reason for the removal was due to an expired license, but that YouTube users could still view videos through the Safari web browser.
-The company also confirmed that Google, which owns YouTube, was developing its own app, with a then-upcoming release through App Store.
+The company also confirmed that Google, which owns YouTube, was developing its own app, with a then-upcoming release through the App Store.
 The Apple-developed YouTube app remained on iOS 5 and previous iOS versions.
 In June 2017, former YouTube employee Hunter Walk tweeted that Apple contacted YouTube to make it a default app on the original iPhone to ensure mass market mobile launch for the video-sharing service, but required handling development efforts itself.
 In 2012, YouTube made the "gutsy move" to discontinue the license in an effort to "take back control of our app" by developing it themselves.

 Reception

 The reception of iOS 6 was positive.
 Dan Seifert of The Verge wrote that "iOS 6 looks nearly identical to iOS 5.
 There are a few subtle tweaks here and there.
 But for every small change to the look of iOS details, there are ten things that remain the same."
-While praising the iPhone 4S for being a "snappy performer," he noted that "When it comes to speed, iOS 6 doesn't feel terribly different from iOS 5".
+While praising the iPhone 4s for being a "snappy performer," he noted that "When it comes to speed, iOS 6 doesn't feel terribly different from iOS 5".
 Craig Grannell of TechRadar wrote that "iOS 6 is rather like the iPhone 5 or OS X Mountain Lion - the refinement of something that already works extremely well.
 Apple isn't overhauling things for the sake of it but, in the main, making the iOS experience gradually better.
 That in itself is something other companies would do well to emulate."
 Jason Parker of CNET wrote that "iOS 6 is a welcome upgrade for any iOS user, but it's not going to completely change the way you use your device.
-Instead, each of the tweaks here will make many daily smartphone actions easier across the board and offer some relief to those waiting for certain features (sending images from e-mail and call controls, for example)."
+Instead, each of the tweaks here will make many daily smartphone actions easier across the board and offer some relief to those waiting for certain features (sending images from email and call controls, for example)."